kafka-rust/kafka-rust/README.md

 This project is starting to be maintained by John Ward, the current status is that I am bringing the project up to date with the latest dependencies, removing deprecated Rust code and adjusting the tests.

+## New Home

+Proposing to move the repo to a new home: https://github.com/kafka-rust

 ## Documentation

 * This library is primarily documented through examples in its [API